 Joe was born with multiple heart defects including; transposition of the great arteries, multiple pulmonary stenosis, left ventricular outflow tract obstruction and right ventricular outflow tract obstruction.
-Joe has been in and out of hospital throughout his life.
+Joe has been in and out of the hospital throughout his life.
 He says:

 When I was three, I had my first bovine pericardial patch fitted to make my pulmonary artery wider and I then had further surgery to fit patches when I was eight years old.
 Over the years I’ve had many catheter procedures where I’ve had numerous balloons and stents fitted.
 I had a pacemaker fitted two years ago after I passed out a number of times – it was so frightening to wake up on the floor and did not know what had happened.